Themes in Nazi propaganda: Jews

 In 1933, Hitler's speeches spoke of serving Germany and defending it from its foes: hostile countries, Communism, liberals, and culture decay, but not Jews.
 Seizure of power after the Reichstag fire inaugurated April 1 as the day for a boycott of Jewish stores and Hitler, on the radio and in newspapers, fervently called for it.
 A propaganda poster supporting the boycott declared that "in Paris, London, and New York German businesses were destroyed by the Jews, German men and women were attacked in the streets and beaten, German children were tortured and defiled by Jewish sadists", and called on Germans to "do to the Jews in Germany what they are doing to Germans abroad."
 The actual effect, of apathy outside Nazi strongholds, caused Nazis to turn to more incremental and subtle effects.

 In 1935 the first set of antisemitic laws went into effect in Nazi Germany; the Nuremberg Laws forbid the Jews and political opponents from civil service.
 They classified people with four German grandparents as "German or kindred blood", while people were classified as Jews if they descended from three or four Jewish grandparents.
 A person with one or two Jewish grandparents was a Mischling, a crossbreed, of "mixed blood".
-These laws deprived Jews of German citizenship and prohibited marriage between Jews and other Germans.
-The Nuremberg Laws forbid any sexual relations between Aryans and non-Aryans who were along with the Jews, for example the "Gypsies, Negroes, and their bastard offspring".
+These laws deprived Jews of German citizenship and prohibited sexual relations and marriages between Jews and other Germans.
+A further decree of the laws in November 1935 extended those prohibitions to "Gypsies, Negroes, and their bastard offspring" as well.

 The Aryan Paragraph, which excluded Jews and other "non-Aryans" from many jobs and public offices, was officially justified with overt antisemitism, depicting Jews as have undue representation in the professions.
 Anti-Jewish measures were presented as defensive.
 Nazi speakers were instructed to say that Jews were being treated gently.
 Stock answers to counter-arguments were provided for them.
 Jews were attacked as the embodiment of capitalism.
 After six issues devoted to ethnic pride, Neues Volk featured an article on the types of the "Criminal Jew"; in later issues, it urged no sympathy for victims of the Nuremberg laws, while arguing that its reader could see Jewish life going on about them, unpersecuted.
 Goebbels defended Nazi racial policies, even claiming that the bad publicity was a mistake for Jews, because it brought forward the topic for discussion.

 At the 1935 Nazi party congress rally at Nuremberg, Goebbels declared that "Bolshevism is the declaration of war by Jewish-led international subhumans against culture itself."